iodigital-com/io-technology/data/blog/interacting-with-chat-gpt-through-voice-ui-on-the-web.md

 ChatGPT, or AI in general, is being developer at an incredible pace.
 What we mustn’t forget is that we also need to take into account how the user interacts with AI.
 By creating a more natural conversation with the use of voice and sound we vastly improve the user experience in interacting with these products.
 By no means is a regular chat interface bad, it just is really good for quite some use cases.
 That doesn’t mean we shouldn’t explore other possibilities and create awesome new user experiences!

 I feel like the match between AI and voice is great!
-As mentioned earlier, I’ve created an application that used the SpeechRecognition API over six years ago and never since!
+As mentioned earlier, I’ve created an application that used the SpeechRecognition Web API over six years ago and never since!
 Even though I found it cool, I hadn’t find the actual use case for the technique up until creating this demo application.
 Sometimes combining older techniques and principles with new state-of-the art technology can lead to some magic.

 Take my concept, think about some practical applications you might have (at your company) and try it out!
 Let’s make super cool products!